ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 .. code-block:: bash

-    "Metadata is set to be cleared and re-indexed"
+    "Metadata is set to be re-indexed"

 Download data product endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~